MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 ```text
 https://api.themoviedb.org/3/configuration?api_key=<API Key>
 ```
+If no error appears, the key is valid.
 > TMDB Developer API is not for commercial use.
 Contact TMDB for commercial authorization.

 ### Telegram Bot Token & Chat ID